 Importantly, a structured program of experiential learning in these foundation years is an important step that leads to other professional development pathways, such as advanced practice recognition.
 The SHPA Residency Program will see a national program with a consistent set of competencies for residents to attain, yet retain flexibility and a ‘local flavour’ to each site.

 shpaclinCAT is a competency framework designed by SHPA to support the professional development of Australian pharmacists.
 A competency framework is a collection of competencies that are central to effective pharmacy performance.
 Competency frameworks like shpaclinCAT assist individual pharmacists to raise the standards and consistency of pharmacy practice, provide a quality assurance for pharmacy practice, identify inadequacies in systems and processes, professional development needs of pharmacists, and more.

 shpaclinCAT has been accredited by the Australian Pharmacy Council as a Group 2 CPD activity for individuals, as a Group 1 CPD activity for trainee evaluators, and as a Group 3 CPD activity for trained evaluators.
 For more information on participating in shpaclinCAT or becoming an assessor go to Implement clinCAT for your team.

 Medication Management Review (MMR) accreditation

-Registered pharmacists can be accredited to undertake medication management reviews, including Home Medication Reviews (HMRs) and Residential Medication Management Reviews (RMMRs) for individuals in community or Aged Care settings, which are funded under the 6th Community Pharmacy Agreement.
+Registered pharmacists can be accredited to undertake medication management reviews, including Home Medication Reviews (HMRs) and Residential Medication Management Reviews (RMMRs) for individuals in community or aged care settings, which are funded under the 6th Community Pharmacy Agreement (6CPA).

 Medication management reviews play an important role in reducing readmission related to medicine misadventure and addressing medication-related issues such as side effects.
 For older patients and those with complex conditions, medication management reviews can be extremely helpful.

-SHPA is one of the only two professional bodies able to accredit pharmacists to conduct this cognitive pharmacy service.
+SHPA is one of only two professional bodies able to accredit pharmacists to conduct this cognitive pharmacy service.
 This accreditation must be renewed annually, and SHPA-accredited pharmacists may choose to be listed on our website.

 For accreditation, registered pharmacists must have a combination of professional experience, participation in a continuing professional development program and evidence of completion of a relevant competency-based assessment such as: